mangled/Poodle/doc/meta/INSTALLATION_UBUNTU.md

 		*** LOCAL GEMS ***

+I also need to update the version of gems installed through ubuntu:

+        `sudo gem install rubygems-update`

+Then (and *note* this step will remove any existing gems, also I had to use the full path to the gems bin folder e.g. `sudo /var/lib/gems/1.8/bin/update_rubygems`)

+        `sudo update_rubygems`

 Finally, you might need to add gems to your path to get them to run.

 Type: `gem environment` and look at the executable directory, the chances are it isn't on your path.
 You can (in the short term i.e. for the duration of your shell) type the following, `export PATH=$PATH:/var/lib/gems/1.8/bin` (for example), or place it into your `.bashrc` or `.profile` file.